 Pray for a continued reduction in child mortality rates.

-The 5.9 million children younger than 5 who die every year is staggering, but it’s a number that is moving in the right direction.
+The 5.2 million children younger than 5 who die every year is staggering, but it’s a number that’s moving in the right direction.
 Fifty years ago, approximately 20 million children were dying every year.
 As communities within developing nations are equipped with essential resources and knowledge, families have access to the basics they need to remain healthy.

 Dear Lord, we see so much progress, yet so much need.
 We rejoice in the millions of lives that have been saved through the work of organizations such as World Vision.
 Please continue to equip developing nations with the funding, personnel, and extra help they need to provide services that promote healthy families.

-Pray for a global will to end the suffering of children.
+Pray for a global will for children to grow up healthy.

 U.S. funding for child survival and other global health programs has helped save millions of lives and reduced the toll taken by several diseases over the past three decades.
 Many other countries also work to help ensure children in developing nations have a chance to grow up healthy.

 Abba Father, You know every child by name, and You care about each one’s past, present, and future.
 We acknowledge that we can do nothing apart from You.
-Empower governments by Your Spirit to be sensitive to the needs of the most vulnerable children.
-Guide the nations to continue to care about Your little ones by investing in the gift of health for all children.
+Empower governments by Your Spirit to be sensitive to the needs of the most vulnerable children, especially during this global health crisis.
+We pray for You to guide the nations to continue to care about Your little ones by investing in the gift of health for all children.

 “Then one of the synagogue rulers, named Jairus, came there.
 Seeing Jesus, he fell at his feet and pleaded earnestly with him.
 ‘My little daughter is dying.
 Please come and put your hands on her so that she will be healed and live.’
 So Jesus went with him.” —Mark 5:22–24 (NIV)